doronz88/hilda/README.md

 Here is a gist of methods you can access from `p`:

 - `hd`
-  - Print an hexdump of given buffer
+  - Print a hexdump of given buffer
 - `lsof`
   - Get dictionary of all open FDs
 - `bt`